complex-analysis/complex-analysis.github.io/README.md

 ---

 ## SUPPORT THIS PROJECT
-If you like this work and would like to suppor it, you can make a direct donation using the link below.
+If you like this work and would like to support it, you can make a direct donation using the link below.
 Thank you for your support!

 * [Donate](https://paypal.me/jcarlosponce/3)